devchallenges-io/curriculum/1-fundamentals/4-git-github/2-writing-good-commits.md

 ## Introduction

-Git commit messages are essential in version control.
+Git commit messages are important in version control.
 They act as a detailed record of each change made to the repository.
 Think of them as a journal entry that goes along with your contributions to a project's codebase.
 They provide context and reasoning for the changes made.

 The importance of good commit messages cannot be overstated.
 They: